nisarg1997/Time-series-analysis-on-social-media-data/Experiments/Models/README.md

 5. The script then generates a confusion matrix for further error analysis.
 6. The resulting accuracy on the Test set is apporximately 80%.

+## Time_series_predicition

+It's a notebook that uses the hmmlearn module to create an HMM model to predict potential suicidal trends in people suffering from depression given their history of posts.
+Beyond-Blue dataset is used for training.

+1. Filters out users who have posted in depression as well as in self-harm forums.
+2. Converts posts to LIWC scores.
+3. Filters out irrelevant LIWC words to reduce dimensions
+3. Uses LIWC scores as a feature vector to train Gaussian HMM with 2 states and Viterbi algorithm to decode